 The information to be reviewed is all on the EIDR website.
 Reviewers will not need to view the EIDR master spreadsheet.

-The EIDR website has a commenting feature that reviewers will use to make general comments on an event, or comment on the validity of designating an event as emergent.
+The EIDR website has a commenting feature that reviewers will use to make general comments on an event, or comment on the validity of designating an event as emergent, when signed in via Google.

-Review Spreadsheet - Each reviewer has been given a spreadsheet that includes:
+Review Spreadsheet - Each reviewer has been given a spreadsheet that includes two tabs:

-A checklist of events that a reviewer is responsible for
+First: A list of events that a reviewer is responsible for

-A tab for entering content or grammatical corrections
+Second: A tab for entering content or grammatical corrections